graceofgod/Cervix-type-classification-/README.md

 # Cervix type classification
-In this project, I developed logistic regression and convolutional neural network (CNN) to classify women cervix types based on cervical images provided by Kaggle (https://www.kaggle.com/c/intel-mobileodt-cervical-cancer-screening/data). <br />
+In this project, I developed Machine Learning algorithms to classify women cervix types based on cervical images provided by Kaggle (https://www.kaggle.com/c/intel-mobileodt-cervical-cancer-screening/data).
+I attempted to achieve best results by implementing and evaluating two classifiers.
+One is to use logistic regression to classify images with different image feature extraction techniques.
+The second approach is to use convolutional neural network (CNN), which shows incredibly better performance than logistic regression model. <br />
 <br />
 Cervical image analysis_preprocessing-github.ipynb<br />
 This notebook displays the preprocessing detail of cervical images, such as image segmentation and image resize.<br />